-The Chilean has enjoyed a superb first half to what is his first season at the Etihad Stadium, with the club second in the Premier League, just one point adrift of leaders Arsenal.
+The Chilean has enjoyed a superb first half in his first season at the Etihad Stadium, with the club second in the Premier League, just one point adrift of leaders Arsenal.

-Pellegrini's side face Crystal Palace on Sunday - just 48 hours after their 2-1 win over Liverpool and the former Real Madrid boss believes the lack of rest between games is far from ideal.
+Pellegrini's side faces Crystal Palace on Sunday - just 48 hours after its 2-1 win over Liverpool, and the former Real Madrid boss believes the lack of rest between games is far from ideal.

 "All the other teams at the top of the table apart from [Manchester] United play 72 hours afterwards.
 These days we play so closely that it must be the same for the rest of the teams.
 I don't want a winter break."

-Pellegrini was thrilled with the victory against Liverpool and particularly revelled in the way his side dealt with the threat of forward Luis Suarez, the Premier League's leading scorer with 19 goals.
+Pellegrini was thrilled with the victory against Liverpool and particularly enjoyed the way his side dealt with the threat of forward Luis Suarez, the Premier League's leading scorer with 19 goals.

 "They did very well, especially against Luis Suarez.
 He is a great striker," he said.
 "He is in his best moment so it was very difficult for our team not to lose him for one second in the whole match."